Yracyy/Daily-Cleanup-script/README.md

 5. Under **Power**, untick **"Start the task only if the computer is on AC power"**
 6. Click **OK**

-This is the #1 reason a scheduled task "just doesn't run" on laptops — worth checking first before assuming the script itself is broken.

 **The task ran but the log shows almost nothing was cleaned**

 Normal if you ran it recently or the caches are already small — check the summary lines at the bottom of the log (`Tracked freed` and `C: actual delta`) rather than individual step counts.